friemen/reactnet/README.md

 these to the `make-link` function.

-In addition you can specify which reactives shall be completed when this link is removed from network by listing them in the value for `:complete-on-remove`.
+In addition you can specify which reactives shall be completed when this link is removed from the network by listing them in the value for `:complete-on-remove`.
 Since links are automatically removed when they are considered dead this will lead to automatic completion.